chozelinek/sacoco/tutorial.md

 <!-- step-by-step sequence -->

-## Visualization and analysis of results
+### R

-So, in the last section we have seen how to use CQPweb to test our queries, imrpoved them, and also save the results.
+So, in the last section we have seen how to use CQPweb to test our queries, improved them, and also save the results.

 For reproducibility purposes, and to speed up the process, you can also interact with CQP from the command line.